M4SK5/GenArtNFT/README.md

 ## Prequisites

-Use an IDE such as Remix to compile and interact with the contract.
+- Use an IDE such as Remix to compile and interact with the contract.
 I've deployed a similar version successfully to Eth and Polygon testnets.
+- Python installed
+- Image part files devided into category folders.

 ## Usage

 Edit all parameters inside Python files.